ECronin1973/programming-for-data-analytics/project/README.md

   - `RUN_BATCHING = True` only if using your own dataset locally.

 ### 📑 Reviewer Takeaway
-This strategy kept the repository lightweight, reproducible, and reviewer‑friendly.
+This strategy ensured that the repository remained lightweight, reproducible, and accessible for reviewers.
-- **Batching** ensured large raw files remained GitHub‑compatible without losing transparency.
+- **Batching** maintained GitHub compatibility for large raw files while preserving transparency.
-- **Schema and audit exports** provided verifiable structure and missingness records in place of oversized data.
+- **Schema and audit exports** offered verifiable structural and missingness records as substitutes for oversized data files.
-- **Deterministic merges and systematic naming** guaranteed that outputs could be reproduced exactly.
+- **Deterministic merges and systematic naming** ensured that outputs could be reproduced with precision.

-Together, these measures demonstrated consistency and reproducibility, directly supporting the **10% consistency criterion** and giving reviewers confidence that the workflow can be rerun and audited without friction.
+Collectively, these measures demonstrated consistency and reproducibility, directly supporting the **10% consistency criterion** and providing reviewers with confidence that the workflow can be rerun and audited efficiently.

 ---

 ## 19. Research and Attribution

-The following resources were consulted and applied directly within the notebook.
+The following resources were consulted and directly integrated into the notebook workflow.
-Each citation is tied to a specific workflow step, ensuring transparency and reproducibility for reviewers.
+Each citation corresponds to a specific workflow step, thereby supporting transparency and reproducibility for reviewers.

 | Resource | Applied In | Role in Workflow |
 |----------|------------|------------------|